-The indigenous inhabitants of the Turks and Caicos were Tainto Indians, who settled several of the Caicos islands.
+The indigenous inhabitants of the Turks and Caicos were Taino Indians, who settled several of the Caicos islands.
 Their largest settlement was on Middle Caicos.
 There was also interesting wildlife, including a species of crocodile, iguana, and a cat-sized rodent (prized eating by the Tainos).
 Unfortunately, of the above, only the iguanas were able to survive the Spaniards.
 Today, even the iguanas are endangered and only found on the small uninhabited islands.
 Seeing large wild iguanas in their natural habitat is a rare treat that's not to be missed!

 After the British lost the war, displaced royalists were granted land on the uninhabited Caicos Islands.
 Plantations were established on several islands, including Providenciales, to grow cotton.
 The islands soil were unable to support cotton for long, and combined with insects, drove most royalists away again.
 Their slaves, however, remained and are the ancestors of the native inhabitants today.

 In 1898, the London - Jamaica telegraph was completed, with Grand Turk in between.
 This led to the firm entrenchment of the communications industry by Cable & Wireless.
-It was only in 2006 that the final remnants of C&W's (now LIME) monopoly were finally untangled.
+It was only in 2006 that the final remnants of C&W's (now renamed

 It was still the Turks Island salt that kept the Turks and Caicos going.
-In the late 19th century, attempts were made to grow sisal for rope fibres and harvest sponges from the Caicos Bank.
+In the late 19th century, attempts were made to grow sisal for rope fibres and to harvest sponges from the Caicos Bank.
 These failed too.

 West Caicos in the 1890s that successfully supplied Grand Turk with meat for a few years.

 The Turks and Caicos also managed to be involved in a German spy operation.
 Shortly before the war, a group of American investors approached the Islands' commissioner with plans to build a resort.
 The Islanders eagerly wined and dined the investors and showed all the details of the islands.
 The investors left, never to be heard of again.
 That is, until detailed maps and information were discovered in the possession of a German spy ring by the FBI.
 This information led to several ships being sunk by U-boats near the islands.

-The 60's were also the decade that first put Providenciales onto the map.
+The 1960's were also the decade that first put Providenciales onto the map.

 Grace Bay Beach.
 This sparked the continuing surge of development that has carried Providenciales into one of the prime vacation destinations worldwide.